SRvSaha/CoWinVaccineSlotFinder/README.md

       "OTPGeneratorUrl": "https://cdn-api.co-vin.in/api/v2/auth/generateMobileOTP",
       "OTPValidatorUrl": "https://cdn-api.co-vin.in/api/v2/auth/validateMobileOtp",
       "Secret": "U2FsdGVkX18vDwDor+oOIG7vSUnINtlc/pxQcNiBulCm8LT5Sza+aIISKLqImbpMnRYgsN2QACPhggLWgZEpQg==",
-      "AutoReadCaptcha": false, // Use either true or false; By default false; True means No need to enter captcha, False means captcha needs to be entered manually
       "Mobile": "REPLACE_WITH_YOUR_REGISTERED_MOBILE_NO"
     },
     "SleepIntervalInMilliseconds": 3500,
-    "IsThrottlingToBeUsed": true, // Use either true or false; By default true; true means IP throttling is inplace, False means IP throttling has been removed
+    "IsThrottlingToBeUsed": true, // Use either true or false; By default true; True means IP throttling is inplace, False means IP throttling has been removed
     "ThrottlingThreshold": 100, //Number of request per IP allowed for ThrottlingInterval "ThrottlingIntervalInMinutes": 5,
     "ThrottlingRefreshTimeInSeconds": 5, // Waiting Time when IP is throttled, before resuming the application again.
 Set the value Higher if you want more wait time when you IP is throttled, or Lower if you are in hurry to book (with chances of getting IP throttled more frequently)